LiberTEM/LiberTEM/docs/source/changelog/documentation/modify_doc.rst

 =====================================================================

  * Making changes to the documentation as per the HackMD notebook to make it more user-friendly
- * Adding new sample datasets
+ * Add information for downloading and generating sample datasets :ref:`sample data`